edgedb/easy-edgedb/chapter13/index.md

 type SomeType {
   # This wouldn't work
-  # required property number -> sequence;
+  # required number: sequence;

-  # But this would
+  # But this will
-  required property number -> SomeSequenceNumber;
+  required number: SomeSequenceNumber;
 }
 ```